Commands

 Overview

-• Validate Gherkin syntax using official Cucumber parser
+• Validate Gherkin syntax using the official Cucumber parser

 • List and show features with filtering by tags